Not quite a will

 Fred and Wilma told Betty that her children were more deserving than she was and that she was double-dipping as she had received a fair division of property in the Binding Financial Agreement.
 Betty said her legal advice was that she was legally entitled to the house and Barney should have arranged for a Will after the separation.

-In the absence of a Will, the Administration and Probate Act provides for a distribution of property.
+In the absence of a Will, the Administration and Probate Act provides for the distribution of property.
 As Betty and Barney had never divorced, she was still his wife and entitled notwithstanding the Binding Financial Agreement.

 To eliminate unforeseen circumstances, a current Will is the best solution to avoiding family disputes.